Dr. Phil (talk show): History

+On January 31, 2023, CBS Media Ventures confirmed Dr. Phil would cease production of new episodes with the current season, ending its run at 21 seasons, with the final episode airing on May 25, 2023.
+The distributor offered a package of 'best-of' reruns a la Judge Judy (another show distributed by CBS Media Ventures) for stations to fulfill the remainder of their contracts, though for the most part, much of its affiliate base refused the package for other current-day programming options, or pushed it to graveyard slots or other sister stations, and in some markets, the reruns air on other stations entirely if not completely refused.

+On April 2, 2024, McGraw debuted his new show, Dr. Phil Primetime, out of Fort Worth, Texas, on his own television network, Merit Street.
+Dozens of longtime Dr. Phil staffers were reported to have relocated from Los Angeles to Texas to continue working alongside McGraw.
+The program features more of McGraw's conservative views on education, family values, and immigration.

+On February 19, 2025, CBS Media Ventures announced that reruns of Dr. Phil will leave broadcast syndication after September 5, 2025 once its contracts with station groups expires and move the reruns of the show to Merit TV, officially becoming the new exclusive home of the show's 21 seasons.

+Controversies

 McGraw's advice and methods have drawn much criticism from psychotherapists as well as from laypersons.
-McGraw said in a 2001 South Florida newspaper interview that he never liked traditional one-on-one counseling, and that "I'm not the Hush-Puppies, pipe and 'Let's talk about your mother' kind of psychologist."
+McGraw said in a 2001 Chicago Tribune interview that he never liked traditional one-on-one counseling, and that "I'm not the Hush-Puppies, pipe and 'Let's talk about your mother' kind of psychologist."
 In 2004, the National Alliance on Mental Illness called McGraw's conduct in one episode of his television show "unethical" and "incredibly irresponsible".
 McGraw's critics regard advice given by him to be at best simplistic, and at worst, ineffective.

 On April 13, 2008, an unnamed staffer for Dr. Phil put up 10%, or a total of $3,300 towards the $33,000 bail for 17-year-old Mercades Nichols, one of a group of eight teenage girls who beat another girl and videotaped the attack.
 Someone put up the remaining 90% of the bail for Nichols, who had been booked at the Polk County, Florida, jail.
 Theresa Corigliano, spokesperson for the Dr. Phil show said that "In this case certain staffers went beyond our guidelines," and that the producers had "decided not to go forward with the story as our guidelines have been compromised."

 Shelley Duvall, who was reportedly suffering from mental illness, appeared on a segment on the show in 2016.
 It drew significant criticism from the public, with many suggesting that Duvall's mental illness was being exploited.
 In the segment, she refused the offered treatment.